Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Foundations of Agent Communication Protocols

 \subsection{Agent2Agent (A2A) Protocol}

-In April 2025, Google, with contributions from several technology partners such as Langchain and PayPal, introduced a new open protocol that complements MCP, called A2A \cite{rao2025a2a}.
-The A2A protocol allows AI agents to communicate and exchange information securely and coordinate actions across different organizational platforms or applications, regardless of their underlying technologies.
-It is built on existing common standards, including Server-Sent Events (SSE), HTTP(S), and JSON-RPC, meaning it is easier to integrate with existing IT stacks and is designed to support enterprise-level authentication and authorization.
-A2A uses OAuth 2.0 \cite{hardt2012oauth} for mutual agent authentication and access to resources without sharing credentials; it also uses JSON Web Tokens (JWTs) \cite{jones2015json} for compacting and signing tokens, smoothing secure transmission of authentication between agents, and ensuring integrity and verification of access \cite{louck2025proposal}.
+In April 2025, Google introduced a new protocol called A2A \cite{rao2025a2a}.
+The A2A protocol allows AI agents to communicate and exchange information.
+It is built on existing common standards, including Server-Sent Events (SSE), HTTP(S), and JSON-RPC, and OAuth 2.0 \cite{hardt2012oauth} for mutual agent authentication and access to resources without sharing credentials; it also uses JSON Web Tokens (JWTs) \cite{jones2015json} for compacting and signing tokens.

 The A2A protocol provides structured and bidirectional communication between a client agent and a remote agent to distribute task execution.
-Within this framework, the client agent formulates tasks and transmits them to the remote agent, then the remote agent works on the tasks to collect the correct information.
+Within this framework, the client agent formulates tasks and transmits them to the remote agent, and then the remote agent works on the tasks to collect information.

-Agents advertise their functional capabilities through a standardized Agent Card in JSON format to enable the client agent to find the most relevant remote agent for a given task, thereby optimizing task allocation and execution.
-In addition, tasks are encapsulated within a well-defined protocol object that has a life cycle.
-The protocol supports both synchronous completion and asynchronous execution for long-running processes.
-In the latter case, periodic status updates maintain synchronization between agents.
-The task’s final output is formalized as an artifact, ensuring structured result handling.
+Agents advertise their functional capabilities through a standardized agent card in JSON format, and tasks are encapsulated within a well-defined protocol object that has a life cycle; then, the final output is formalized as an artifact.
 Agents can exchange contextual messages, intermediate responses, artifacts, and user instructions to keep alignment during task execution \cite{a2aproject2025A2A}.
-By this mechanism, A2A provides a flexible communication platform that supports interoperability, maintains execution context, and optimizes distributed agent collaboration.
-Figure \ref{fig:a2a workflow} shows A2A protocol components and workflow.
+By this mechanism, A2A provides a flexible communication platform that supports interoperability and distributed agent collaboration.
+In Figure \ref{fig:architecture}, the high-level architecture and interaction workflow of A2A is shown.